Top 10 German Cities

 Pros

-• One of Europe’s most active harbors, with a mix of modern and classic sections (Different styles of neighborhoods)
+• One of Europe’s most active harbors, with a mix of modern and classic neighborhoods

 • Plenty of job opportunities – the highest increase in the last year in Germany